MoofyWoofy/Bob-blog/README.md

     icon: "favicon.ico", // required
   },
 ```
-Adding name
-- create a SVG with your name
-- open `src/layouts/BaseLayout.astro`
-- inside the header, under the logo comment, replace the SVG with yours

-Adding image
-- create a SVG with your name
-- open `src/pages/index.astro`
-- change the image src

-For client search it uses fusejs, if you wish to change the options it is in `src/pages/search.astro`

 Set your site URL and base site
 - inside `astro.config.mjs`
 - Change site & base site option, if it the base site is root you can either delete it or set it to base: "`/`"